kibernetika-ai/CaricatureFace/model/README.txt

-This folder is used to contain two pretrained models for our method.
+This folder contains two pretrained models for our method.